 1/ Go to: WooCommerce > Settings > General.

 2/ Enter your Address.
 Must be in the U.S., Canada, Australia, Japan or the UK.

 3/ Save changes.

-Once verified, you are brought back to WooCommerce Square settings.
+Once verified, you are returned to the Square settings.

-5/ Select Business Location from the dropdown.
+- Select a Business Location from the dropdown.
 These locations are entered in and pulled from your Square account.

-7/ Tick the Log Debug Messages checkbox: Useful for troubleshooting issues with the sync process.
-View logs at: WooCommerce > System Status > Logs and select the log that starts with woocommerce_square_sync.
+- Tick the Log Debug Messages checkbox: Useful for troubleshooting issues with the sync process.
+View logs at: WooCommerce > Status > Logs and select the log that starts with woocommerce_square_sync.